abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/arc34.png)

-## Task 4: Validate the Kubernetes configuration
+## Task 4: Validate the Kubernetes configuration - Read Only

 After config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.